tylerp97/sports-analytics-portfolio/mlb-ops-with-stolen-bases/README.md

 On-base Plus Slugging (OPS) is one of the most widely used batting efficiency metrics in baseball, but it ignores baserunning entirely.
 This project introduces a modified metric — OPS+SB — that incorporates stolen base value using a run expectancy framework, then measures how player rankings shift as a result.

-The analysis uses 2024 MLB season data and treats stolen bases as fractional run contributions rather than raw counting stats.
+The analysis uses 2024 MLB season data and treats stolen bases as a positive and caught stealing as a negative.

 ---